Fresh, fabulous, friendly

 Sam had a slightly as she say’s ‘off centre’ up bringing.
 With parents in the music industry life was always colourful.
 When her father moved on from the recording studio in the heart of Soho, the family bought a restaurant in North London.
 It was full of interesting and creative people.
 Sam was often out back with her uncle, who was also the chef in the kitchen.
 I learnt a lot about food.
 And about how people want to be treated, but most of all the atmosphere that gives the people the vibe.”

 Adventures in Oz

-After studying a degree in Broadcasting at Falmouth College of Arts a 25 year-old Sam packed her bags and headed for the bright lights of Sydney, Australia.
+After studying a degree in Broadcasting at Falmouth College of Arts, Sam packed her bags and headed for the bright lights of Sydney, Australia.

-“I was working as a video editor, but alongside that I used to work in a little café in Vaucluse,” she recalls.
+“I was working as a television editor but alongside that I used to work in a little café in Vaucluse,” she recalls.
 “I’d go round the markets at Sydney Harbour to buy produce.
 I loved it.
-Then one day – I remember it vividly – we took a sea plane to Rose Bay and had this unbelievable picnic on a deserted island and that was it – I knew I wanted to change my career path and work in the catering business.”
+Working with the produce and the passion in Sydney made me realise I wanted to change my career path and without doubt have a restaurant.”

 We call it the Amélies family — come and be a part of our story.